Event and incident report software (tutorial)

 There’s a famous phrase in business, “what gets measured, gets managed“.
 In other words, if you can’t measure it, you can’t manage it.
 This goes a long way to explaining why reporting incidents and events is so important to companies.
-If it is not reported, it is not managed.
-However, just reporting an incident or event is not enough.
+However, to just report an incident or event is not enough.
 The speed of a report and the quality of the report itself are both important.
-The full incident report software tutorial is further below.

 Click here if you want to go straight to the tutorial.